Lin Huiyin: People Contributions

 In late September 1949, Lin Huiyin, along with ten teachers from the architecture department, participated in the design of the emblem pattern.
 She devoted all her efforts and knowledge to this design.
 Their design proposal was selected as the emblem by the second session of the first National Committee of the Chinese People's Political Consultative Conference in June 1950.
 In 1950, Lin Huiyin was appointed as a member of the Beijing Urban Planning Committee and engineer.
 In 1951, she was appointed as a member of the People's Heroes Monument Construction Committee, undertaking the task of designing the decorative patterns and wreath reliefs of the monument's base.
 Later, people placed a small piece of tombstone with her designed wreath pattern draft in front of her own tomb at Babaoshan to commemorate her.

 In 1949, the Beijing Municipal Urban Planning Committee solicited design proposals for the monument nationwide.
 Lin Huiyin and Liang Sicheng unanimously advocated that the design of the People's Heroes Monument should be based on the form of a stele, with the inscription as the central theme.
 In May 1952, Lin Huiyin, who participated in the design work, was appointed as a member of the People's Heroes Monument Construction Committee (hereinafter referred to as the Monument Construction Committee).
 In the design work of the People's Heroes Monument, Lin Huiyin not only undertook the task of art design but also became the actual leader of the entire design team in many cases, proposing principled opinions on the overall shape and structure of the monument.

 Lin Huiyin undertook the organizational work of the design team and personally designed a complete set of decorative patterns for the base and body of the monument, especially a series of wreath reliefs on the small Xumi stele base.
-From the overall planning to the decorative pattern patterns, Lin Huiyin carefully deliberated and studied each one.
+From the overall planning to the decorative patterns, Lin Huiyin carefully deliberated and studied each one.
 In terms of design style, Lin Huiyin advocated using the Tang Dynasty style, which can best represent the characteristics of Chinese traditional culture, as the blueprint.